section-engineering-education/engineering-education/content/articles/simple-swap-for-swapping-faces/index.md

 - [Further-reading](#further-reading)

 ### High-level overview
 We achieve face swapping using a model called SimSwap.
 SimSwap uses a GAN architecture.
 You can think of it as having two competing neural networks; a Generator and a Discriminator.
 The generator tries to apply a person's identity to a target image.
 It does this by extracting the key features in a person's face, i.e., eyes, nose, mouth, and applying those to the target image.
-It is attributed to the `ID Injection Module (IIM)` which makes it perform so well.
+It is attributed to the `ID Injection Module (IIM)` which makes it perform better.

 The discriminators' role is that of a critic.
 It tries to pick the images that look real.
 It uses a technique known as, `Weak Feature Matching Loss` to compare the fake with the real target image.
-The technique helps us preserve the facial features attributes gotten earlier.
-By optimizing for that loss, it learns to create good face swaps.
+The technique helps us preserve the facial features attributes.
+By optimizing for that loss, it learns to create ideal face swaps.

 In the beginning, the model starts with a source and target image.
-The source image is the one where we want to extract features.
+The source image is the one where we want to extract features from.
 The source and target images pass through the encoder and decoder architecture of the SimSwap model.
 The resulting output will be the target image applied with the features from the source image.

 To fine-tune the model, they pass in the target and final resulting image into a discriminator.
 This process is similar to how other GANs work.
-The discriminator then tells whether these are predictions close to real images.
+The discriminator then tells whether these predictions are close to real images.

 That's a high-level overview of how the SimSwap model works.
 You can read more about the SimSwap model [here](https://arxiv.org/pdf/2106.06340v1.pdf).